 To close your demat account, you can fill the Account Closure Form available on your stockbroker’s website and submit it.
 Generally, it takes between 7–10 days to close your account.

-Note: Before closing your account make sure that you don’t have any shares on negative balance in your account.
+Note: Before closing your account make sure that you don’t have any shares or a negative balance in your account.
 You can have a negative balance if your account was inactive for the last few years and you didn’t pay the AMC.
-Further, if you have any stocks in the account, either sell them or transfer it to your another active account before closing this one.
+Further, if you have any stocks in the account, either sell them or transfer it to your other active account before closing this one.

 In this online era, buying and selling stocks is as fast as the click of your fingers.
 All thanks to the online stockbrokers.